EARLY TREATMENT

 Obstructive sleep apnea is more than just violent snoring, it’s a progressive sleep interruption that involves obstruction of the patient’s airway.
 Did you know that up to 17% of children under age 6 experience some form of sleep apnea or snoring and that 10% of adult populations have moderate-severe sleep apnea?
 Ask yourself the following 4 questions:

-If you answered yes to more than 2 of these questions, please let us know!
-We can refer you to a sleep doctor for a proper diagnosis and we may able to help you with an orthodontic treatment.
+If you answered yes to more than 2 of these questions, we may able to help you with an orthodontic treatment.
+For more information: Check It Out Here.